This is actually an updated version of a previous recipe I posted for Vegan Chocolate Baked Donuts.

 - Dip them into the glaze one by one and place back on the wire rack to cool

-- If you wish to decorate, scatter over freeze-dried strawberries or raspberries, rose petals, desiccated coconut, cacao nibs or crushed pistachios whilst the icing is still wet
+If you wish to decorate them, scatter over freeze-dried strawberries or raspberries, rose petals, desiccated coconut, cacao nibs or crushed pistachios whilst the icing is still wet

-- *You can alternatively use coconut oil and dark chocolate
+*You can alternatively use a mixture of coconut oil and dark chocolate